upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 Using the Hardware
 *********************

 If you have received the assembled BioAmp EXG Pill then you can skip the step 1 and move on to step 2.
-But, if you got the unassembled one, follow step 1 to assemble your BioAmp EXG Pill.

 Step 1: Solder Connectors
 ===========================